North Carolina investigators zero in on absentee ballots in unresolved House race

 In a press release, the board stated that “in light of claims of numerous irregularities and concerted fraudulent activities related to absentee by-mail ballots and potentially other matters,” it will hold an “evidentiary hearing” on or before Dec.
 21. The hearing will examine whether irregularities or fraudulent activities affected a “sufficient number of votes” to change or taint the results or outcome of the election, or cast doubt on its fairness.

-The board is looking into 14,056 absentee ballots requested for voters across the congressional district, according to Josh Lawson, the board’s general counsel.
-10,651 of these were returned; 3,405 were not returned.
-The board has concerns about whether irregularities and fraudulent activities could have impacted ballots in both categories — ballots illegally completed or tampered with and counted, or ballots illegally discarded.
+The board is looking into 14,056 absentee ballots requested for voters across the 9th District, according to Josh Lawson, the board’s general counsel.
+Of these, 10,651 were returned, and 3,405 were not.
+The board has concerns about whether irregularities and fraudulent activities could have affected ballots in both categories — ballots illegally completed or tampered with and counted, or ballots illegally discarded.

-Harris racked up a winning margin of 1,557 votes in Bladen County and 60 percent of the absentee ballots were cast for him even though just 19 percent of those ballots were cast by registered Republicans.
+Harris racked up a winning margin of 1,557 votes in Bladen County, and 61 percent of the absentee ballots were cast for him even though just 19 percent of those ballots were cast by registered Republicans.

 According to state law, the State Board may order a new election if one of the following conditions are met: There were enough ineligible voters to change the results of the election and it’s not possible to determine how they voted; enough eligible voters to change the results were not allowed to vote; other irregularities affected enough votes to change the outcome or “irregularities or improprieties” were widespread enough to “taint the results of the entire election and cast doubt on its fairness.”